siddhantgoel/streaming-form-data/docs/index.rst

 headers when being instantiated.
 These headers are used to determine the input :code:`Content-Type` and a few other metadata.

+Optionally, you can enable strict mode in the parser by setting the :code:`strict` keyword argument to :code:`True`.
+In strict mode, the parser throws :code:`UnexpectedPartException` if it starts to parse a field whose name has not been registered.
+When not in strict mode, unexpected parts are silently ignored.

 2. Input Registration
 ~~~~~~~~~~~~~~~~~~~~~